CfA-Library/citing-software/C-resources.md

 				</tr>
 				<tr>
 					<td>Zenodo</td>
-					<td>an open repository for all scholarship, enabling researchers from all disciplines to share and preserve their research outputs, regardless of size or format</td>
+					<td>An open repository for all scholarship, enabling researchers from all disciplines to share and preserve their research outputs, regardless of size or format</td>
 					<td><a rel="resources" href="https://zenodo.org/">Link</a></td>
 				</tr>
 			</tbody>